PHPOffice/PhpSpreadsheet/docs/topics/recipes.md

 ```

 Currently, formula translation only translates the function names, the
-constants TRUE and FALSE, and the function argument separators.
+constants TRUE and FALSE (and NULL), Excel error messages, and the function argument separators.
 Cell addressing using R1C1 formatting is not supported.

 At present, the following locale settings are supported: